VirtusLab/scala-cli/website/docs/cookbooks/scala-package.md

 ---
-title: Package scala application to executable file
+title: Package Scala application as an executable file
 sidebar_position: 2
 ---

-ScalaCli allows you to package your application into `bootstrap` JAR file, that can be easily run.
+Scala CLI allows you to package your application into a lightweight JAR file, that can be easily run.
-It only contains the source byte code with no dependencies that must be automatically downloaded on first run.
+It only contains the byte code of your sources, and automatically downloads its dependencies on its first run.

 The following snippet contains a short application to detect the OS:
 ```scala name:DetectOsApp.scala